 Industry Analysis & Industry Trends

-Grain is one of Australia's most valuable agriculture products and the Cereal Grain Wholesaling industry plays a key part in the dispersion of the various grains produced.
-Wholesalers play a major role in the distribution of grain from the farmer to the retail market, both domestically and internationally.
-Over the five years through 2013-14, industry revenue is forecast to grow by an annualised 4.3% to reach $8.3 billion.
-In 2013-14, industry revenue is expected to increase by 1.3% as prices rise because of lower global production due to unfavourable weather conditions across several major producing regions.
+Grain is one of Australia’s most valuable agriculture products.
+Wholesalers play a major role in the distribution of grain from farmers to end markets, both domestically and internationally.
+Over the five years through 2015-16, industry revenue is forecast to grow by an annualised 4.2% to reach $16.5 billion.
+Industry revenue is anticipated to fall by 3.5% in 2015-16.
+This is due to falling world wheat prices and slowing demand growth from grain producers.
+Although industry profit has fluctuated over the past five years, it has generally trended upwards.